2011–12 Bolton Wanderers F.C. season: Premier League

 Returning from the break, Bolton played West Bromwich Albion at The Hawthorns.
 Jerome Thomas scored first for the home side but this was quickly levelled through an Ivan Klasnić penalty.
 However, Shane Long won the game for West Bromwich midway through the second half, leaving Bolton still just inside the relegation zone.
 The week after, Bolton faced Everton at The Reebok Stadium.
 David Wheater was sent off midway through the first half, his second red card of the season.
 Second half goals from Marouane Fellaini and Apostolos Vellios gave Everton a 2–0 win and Bolton finished November still just inside the relegation zone.
 Bolton suffered a third successive defeat the following weekend, losing 3–0 at Tottenham Hotspur.
 Goals from Gareth Bale, Aaron Lennon and Jermain Defoe followed Gary Cahill's dismissal, Bolton's fifth of the season.
-This red card was overturned by the FA the following Tuesday after Bolton successfully appealed against it.
+This red card was overturned by the FA the following Tuesday after Bolton successfully appealed.
 The result left Bolton in nineteenth place, ahead of Wigan Athletic on goal difference only.
 A week later, Bolton returned to the foot of the table after a 2–1 home defeat to Aston Villa.
 Two first-half goals from Marc Albrighton and Stiliyan Petrov put Villa into a half time lead, before Ivan Klasnić scored his seventh goal of the season early in the second half.
-Before the match there was a minutes applause in memory of former player Gary Speed, who had died a fortnight earlier.
+Before the match there was a minute's applause in memory of former player Gary Speed, who had died a fortnight earlier.
 This was followed by another loss, this time to Fulham at Craven Cottage.
 Two first-half goals, the second coming just 66 seconds after the first, from Clint Dempsey and Bryan Ruiz ensured that Bolton stayed at the bottom of the table after a 2–0 loss.
 With only one team in Premier League history surviving at the end of the season when being bottom at Christmas, Bolton went into the local derby at Blackburn Rovers the following Tuesday knowing that only a victory would prevent this.
 An early Mark Davies goal, followed by Nigel Reo-Coker's first goal for the club, and his first goal in over three years, midway through the first half took Bolton into the lead and although Yakubu pulled one back in the second halfway, Bolton leapfrogged their opponents and moved up one place.
 The next match was against Newcastle United on Boxing Day, where two individual mistakes led to Newcastle's goals in a 2–0 win, Hatem Ben Arfa and Demba Ba scoring.
-Bolton's final game of 2011 came at The Reebok against Wolverhampton Wanderers on 31 December, the game finishing 1–1, Bolton's first draw since their game at Newcastle United on 26 February, a run of thirty four consecutive matches.
+Bolton's final game of 2011 came at The Reebok against Wolverhampton Wanderers on 31 December, the game finishing 1–1, Bolton's first draw since their game at Newcastle United on 26 February, a run of 34 consecutive matches.
 Sam Ricketts, making his return after a ten-month absence due to injury, put Bolton ahead midway through the first half from twenty yards, but Steven Fletcher equalised early in the second half.
 This draw coupled with Blackburn Rovers's win at Manchester United ensured that Bolton would finish 2011 bottom of the Premier League.